• Skip to primary navigation

 Recommendations

-The saying goes you can never have too many clamps.
-I disagree I do have too many clamps not because there’s a magic number but because I have a lot of types of clamps that I simply don’t use.
+The common saying is that you can never have too many clamps, but I disagree.
+I have too many clamps, not because there’s a magic number, but because I have a lot of clamp types that I simply don’t use.
 For example, I have a bunch of pipe clamps that mostly just hang out in the storage shed.
-They’re heavy and clunky and other clamp styles do the job just as well.
+They’re heavy and clunky, and other clamp styles do the job just as well.

 I also have a lot of spring clamps that I bought cheap at a tools store and they sort of hang around.
 They can be handy but I don’t need three or four dozen.
 Which clamps are best for you depends on the work you do and your personal preference.